It’s a common conundrum for owners and facility managers: We need to expand or renovate our space, but we can’t shut down operations.

 It often seems impossible to accomplish both sides of that coin, and leaders can quickly find themselves in a state of paralysis by analysis.

 But it can be done.
-In fact, we’ve pulled it off several times.
+In fact, we’ve pulled it off numerous times.
 We’ve learned that success on these types of jobs lies at the intersection of communication and choreography.

 The case for keeping things moving